Hydralazine is used to control high blood pressure (hypertension).

 Further reading and references

-Manufacturer's PIL, Hydralazine Tablets 25 mg, 50 mg; Accord-UK Ltd, The electronic Medicines Compendium.
-Dated July 2019.
+Manufacturer's PIL, Hydralazine Tablets 25 mg and 50 mg; Accord-UK Ltd, The electronic Medicines Compendium.
+Dated October 2021.